roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-05 ****** byStoryTeller07© "Empty slave's cunt."
+"Empty slave's cunt."
 Thomas ordered.
 Kelly squatted with knees spread wide and eased out the egg.
 Responding to his pointed finger she stood astride the nasty looking stool, making ready.
 Her fingers spread the lips of her pussy revealing the engorged inner folds.

  Brandi wanted to look away, to at least give her friend some privacy, but couldn't.
 She looked on in morbid fascination as Kelly squatted with the large phallus poking at her sex.
 With her pussy shaved it was clear to see she was ready for it as it nudged her slick hole.
 As ordered she pushed her body down over it.
 She sank down on the big black phallus until it disappeared right up inside her.